sofia-fischer/philo-blog/content/posts/2022-05-14-custom-query-builder-pattern.md

 clicking" on it, no type hinting.
 This is because drawback #2 they are executed by Laravel magics.
 The Framework checks if the method you are trying to call is defined in `scope<yourMethodNameInCamelCase>` in the model and uses it then.

+I could not find a specific Pattern I could match the custom query builder with, but the Repository Pattern was the closest I could find.
+Most times the Repository handles create, delete, and index methods, while this post focuses on index / query methods only.

 {{< alert "circle-info" >}} **Repository Pattern**: One of many Software Design Patterns out there.
 The Repository is an abstraction Layer of Data, from this abstraction Layer the data may be retrieved using function like `Post::getAll()` or in the case of Eloquent `Post::all()`.
 Most implementations of the Repository pattern I found are doing the above